microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 #### Assembly

-This workflow takes in paired-end Illumina reads or long-read PacBio Reads and performs error correction.
+This workflow takes in paired-end Illumina reads or long-read PacBio reads and performs error correction.
 Then the corrected reads are assembled using metaSPAdes.
 After assembly, the reads are mapped back to the contigs for coverage information.

 ![Status tab of the Metagenome Assembly Results section.
 Shows statistics of the assembly.](../_static/images/howto_guides/workflows/metaG/03102025_view_assy_results_1.png)
 The Metagenome Assembly Result's Status tab contains summary statistics of the assembly.